trychlos/pwix-accounts-ui/README.md

 The template expects to be called with a single configuration object parameter, or maybe nothing at all if all the defaults are to be used.
 Even when providing a configuration object, as all keys are optional, this object can be just empty.

-- `withConnectionState`

-    There is obviously only one user connected at once in this device for this application.
-So a single connection state managed by the `pwix:accounts-ui` package, and which defaults to be shared by each and every `acUserLogin` component.

-    Some situations will nonetheless take advantage of reusing the Blaze components without considering any other thing than that simple components.
-Say, for example, when an application administrator wants create several user accounts: obviously these accounts should not be automatically connected at their creation, nor disconnect the administrator, etc.

-    Accepted values are `true` or `false`.

-    Defaults to `true`.

-    When set to `false`, the login workflow is not considered, but accounts are created, mails are sent if asked for, etc.

 - `loggedButtonAction`
 - `unloggedButtonAction`